-Research indicates autistic symptoms can be diminished in various ways, but one can also use this knowledge to increase autism symptoms, to decrease the ease with which you navigate the social world, and make being a symbiotic part of society that much more challenging.
+Research indicates that “autistic symptoms” (proclivities often associated with autism) can be diminished in various ways, but one can also use this knowledge to increase autism symptoms, to decrease the ease with which you navigate the social world, and make being a symbiotic part of society that much more challenging.
 After all, life is really easy—especially for autistics [sarcasm]—so why not make it more of a challenge?

-So below is a list of things to do to increase symptoms related to autism, written with the implicit understanding that you may want to do the exact opposite of the list below, unless you’re either brave or foolish.
+Below is a list of things you can do to increase symptoms related to autism, written with the implicit understanding that you may want to do the exact opposite, unless you’re either brave or foolish.

 If you want to increase your autism though, you may start by watching a lot of Star Trek.
 I never really have, but arguably I haven’t reached the pinnacle of autistic behavior because of it. [sarcasm]